AnantH287/Flutter_Practice/README.md

 Each folder under `lib/Screens` represents a small app or UI I built while learning Flutter.

 ## 📱 List of Projects
+- JWT Authentication — I uploaded the entire folder structure for that (Flutter + Node.js)
 - Lat and Long Into Address with Future Builder
 - Battery Percentage
 - What's app UI